 If Denver fans are looking for a household name or seat filler, they may want to temper your hopes.
 While the list can change at any time, the current group of the Broncos’ candidates is not filled with bright-light names.

 Elway said Friday the Broncos are likely out of the Harbaugh talks.
 Elway did say he is seeking permission to talk to former Denver assistant and current Houston offensive coordinator Rick Dennison and he may call former Giants coach Jim Fassel.
 Elway has ties to both men.

-Other people Denver is going to interview are Giants defensive coordinator Perry Fewell and Denver interim coach Eric Studesville.
+Other people Denver is going to interview are Giants defensive coordinator Perry Fewell (who may be the top choice at the moment) and Denver interim coach Eric Studesville.
 New Orleans defensive coordinator Gregg Williams is expected to be interviewed when the Saints’ season is complete.
 Atlanta offensive coordinator Mike Mularkey (considered by many as a top Denver choice) has postponed his interview until after the Falcons’ season ends.

 Once you get past Mularkey and perhaps Fewell, this isn’t an overly exciting list.
 It’s not to say these aren’t good coaches, but they are far from Harbaugh when it comes to name recognition.

 In the end, I’m not surprised Harbaugh probably isn't going to end up in Denver.
 He was too costly for the Broncos’ blood.
 Plus, I’m not sure if it was a great fit.
 It seems to me that Harbaugh is the type who will want to make his own decisions.
 After moving away from Mike Shanahan and Josh McDaniels in the past two years, the Broncos want their coach to just coach and not make personnel decisions.

 Any of the above names would surely be fine with that arrangement.